JeremySomsouk/MyP2P/README.md

 ### Next steps
 - Do some stress testing and adjust the needs of resources.
 - Make the process of statistics asynchronous.
 For example, by adding a messaging queue to consume at a precise datetime the list of pair of "consumer:content" to retrieve from Redis.
 Storing it into a hashmap is a shortcut.
+- Remove the Testcontainers library as I prefer to have tests that do not depend on having to run some docker containers.
+I noticed some instabilities going that way.
+I would rather just mock the expected results and test each logic indepently.

 ### Misc
 - Using TestContainers for the tests is not optimal since it is required to have docker on the local machine that runs the tests.
 But it simplifies a bit the configuration since we don't need embedded databases for both Redis and Postgres ;